See the Mega Splash Pad in Flushing Meadows Corona Park

 The Fountain of the Fairs is unlike any other play fountain we've visited in NYC.
 Instead of sky-high sprinklers, the entire plaza is shrouded in a cooling mist, and indeed, you have to work hard to get totally soaked.
 My girls were underdressed in their bathing suits—it's perfect for kids and kids-at-heart to romp fully clothed without getting sopping wet and a great diversion when you're exploring the action-packed green space and need to cool off.

-The Fountain of the Fairs project, which has been more than four years in the works, restores the Reflecting Pool into usable parkland, elevating its surface and installing specialized jets to create a cooling mist cloud over the entire area.
-While the jets were flowing earlier this week, Parks Department officials tell us the fountain will now undergo winterization, but New Yorkers can look forward to frolicking in the cooling spray come spring 2021.
+The Fountain of the Fairs project, which took more than four years to complete, restored the Reflecting Pool into usable parkland, elevating its surface and installing specialized jets to create a cooling mist cloud over the entire area.

 In addition to the interactive water feature, new seating, landscaping, and drinking fountains have also been installed.
 Art-Deco pavers cover the space in a nod to the bygone era of 1930s New York and the 1939 World's Fair hosted on the site.
-The Fountain of the Fairs actually made its debut at the 1964 World's Fair and was previously restored in 2000, but fell into disrepair after sustaining flood damage in Superstorm Sandy.
+The Fountain of the Fairs actually debuted at the 1964 World's Fair and was previously restored in 2000 but fell into disrepair after sustaining flood damage in Superstorm Sandy.